brightzonedev/react-plasma-table/README.md

 const sortUp = () => <SortUpIcon />; // Wrong way: const sortUp = <SortUpIcon />
 const sortDown = () => <SortUpIcon />;

+const onRowClick = (event, row, index) => {
+  /* === You'll have access to the event in case you need it
+         You'll have access to the entier row object You'll have access to the index of the row starting with 0 === */
+  // You're row click handling logic here
+}

 const App = () => (
   <Table
     data={data}
     columns={columns}
     sortDownIcon={sortDown}
     sortUpIcon={sortUp}
+    onRowClick={(event, row, index) => onRowClick(event, row, index)}
   />
 );
 ```

 ## Documentation

-The documentation is a work in progress.
+The documentation is still a work in progress.

+✅ Easy to understand API
+✅ Semantically opinionated rendered tables vs modern customizeable tables - the choice is yours
+✅ Perfect for small and large projects and 100% not an overkill!

-- You are free to choose any sorts of sorting icons as long as you pass them down to Table in the form of a component.
+💡 You are free to choose any sorting icons you wish, as long as you pass them down to Table in the form of a component.
-- You can pass down custom components to your table rows alongside other children
+💡 You can pass down custom components to your table rows alongside other children
-- You can get all the individual keys as props in your custom component coming from your api.
+💡 You can get all the individual keys as props in your custom component coming from your api.

-* Don't worry about the documentation.
+- Don't worry about the documentation.
 We're working on it! 😉